JakobHolkestadMolnes/IOT-Sound/README.md

 The sensor node is responsible for gathering data from the environment and sending it to the MQTT broker set up by our lecturer (more on MQTT under [Used protocols](#Used-protocols) section).
 The initial idea was to use a ESP32 microcontroller with a physical microphone.
 Soon we learned that getting necessary hardware may be a problem, so we had to resort to simulating the data.
 Simulation can nevertheless run on a microcontroller.
 #### Simulation
 In order to have a range of data that somewhat accurately mimics the real world, the simulation has two states: quiet and noisy (night and day in the code).
 In the quiet state there is less variation and a lower decibel cap (50 dB), whereas in the noisy state there is a louder range (40 to 100 dB) and a greater variation.
-This simulates times when the classroom has students who are discussing for example working on group projects, and when the classroom is mostly quiet because there is a lecture.
+This simulates times when the classroom has students who are for example working on group projects, and when the classroom is mostly quiet because there is a lecture.

 ### Visualization node
 The responsibility of the visualization node is retrieving data from the MQTT broker, processing it and visualizing it in a meaningful way to the end-user.